easynextjs/easynext/packages/cli/README.md

 </div>

-> Depends on Cursor, Vercel, next-ui, Supabase
+> Depends on Cursor, Vercel, shadcn-ui, Supabase

 Easiest way to start Next.js project ⚡️ [한글](https://github.com/easynextjs/easynext/blob/main/packages/cli/README.ko.md)

+### With EasyNext, You can ...

+Do all the things you need to do to start a Next.js project,<br/>
+in your own language!
+(English, Korean)

+- Create a Ready-to-use project
+- Set up Google/Apple/Kakao/Naver Auth
+- Set up and link Supabase
+- Set up Google Sheet modules
+- More to come... 👀

+## Prerequisites

+- Node.js 20+

 ## Installiation